We’ve all gotta start somewhere.

 Because we know it can be challenging to come up with ideas for what your first job should be (not to mention landing that job), we’ve come up with this article to help make things easier.
 Use these to help come up with first-time job ideas or validate the ideas you already have.

 Here are the best first jobs for teenagers, young adults, and students:

 The food service industry is where many of us get our start.
 I myself started out as a busboy, helping to clear tables and hoping for a cut of the servers’ tips at the end of the night.

-From Starbucks to fine-dining restaurants, food service gigs make for great entry-level jobs.
+From Starbucks to fine-dining restaurants, food service gigs make for great entry-level jobs for beginners.
 Here are a few of the most popular food industry jobs for people without experience:

 - Waitress, waiter, or server

 - Ice cream shop employee

 Jobs in retail are another popular choice for those starting out.
 Whether at a large Costco anchor store at the downtown mall or as the solo worker at a local mom and pop, here are some great starter jobs for first-timers:

 Part-time jobs are great ways to earn some cash and get some real-world experience.
 The most popular part-time jobs for students and young professionals are those in the camp spectrum, such as summer camp, band camp, YMCA camp, or girl scouts camp.